tc39/proposal-seeded-random/README.md

 It also requires either that the produced value is *suitable* as a seed, which isn't always the case (for many algos, seeds can have 64+ bits), or requires `Math.random()`, when invoked with a seed, to produce a `{val, nextSeed}` pair, instead of just producing the value directly like normal.

+### We should add `randInt()`/etc as well ###

+This proposal is focused specifically on making a seeded PRNG, and intentionally matches the signature/behavior of the current unseeded `Math.random()`.
+I don't intend to explore additional random methods here, as they should exist in both seeded and unseeded forms.

+Instead, <https://github.com/tc39-transfer/proposal-random-functions> is a separate proposal for adding more random functions to the existing unseeded functionality.
+The intention is that the `PRNG` object from this proposal will grow all the same methods, so if we added `Math.randomInt()`, we'd also get `PRNG.randomInt()`, etc.

+Whichever proposal advances first will just concern itself with itself, and whichever advances second will carry the burden of defining that overlap.
+(That is, if this proposal goes first, then `proposal-random-functions` will define that all its methods also exist on `PRNG`; if it goes first, then this proposal will define that all the new random functions also exist as `PRNG` methods.)